-- ▶ Locking the doors can prevent them from opening of their own accord, e.g. during an accident. - ► Locked doors also prevent forced entry, e.g. when waiting at traffic lights.
-However, in an emergency, locked doors make it more difficult for helpers to enter the vehicle. - When leaving the vehicle, always lock the doors. - The locks on the vehicle doors are a part of the base vehicle.
+- ▶ Locking the doors can prevent them from opening of their own accord, e.g. during an accident. - ▶ Locked doors also prevent forced entry, e.g. when waiting at traffic lights.
+However, in an emergency, locked doors make it more difficult for helpers to enter the vehicle. - > The locks on the vehicle doors are a part of the base vehicle.
 The opening and closing of the vehicle doors is described in the instruction manual of the base vehicle.